xiix0/scam/README.md

-He that breaks a thing to find out what it is has left the path of wisdom.
+Kindness is a language which the deaf can hear and the blind can read.
-		-- J.R.R.
-Tolkien
+		-- Mark Twain